Oyugi-JR/Oyugi-JR/README.md

 - 👋 Hi, I’m @Oyugi-JR,
-- 👀 I’m interested in software and web developemnt, alongside Data Science
+- 👀 I’m interested in software and web developement, alongside Data Science
 - 🌱 I’m currently learning Python, Java, PowerBI,  and many more languages & softwares
 - 💞️ I’m looking to collaborate on any open repository
 - 📫 How to reach me: Direct - +254 711 299 737, email - patrickop.op@gmail.com